Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Charlotte Stats and Trends

-- Charlotte is 4-2-1 against the spread and 5-2 overall when the team records more than 27 points.
+- Charlotte is 4-2-1 against the spread and 5-2 overall when the team scores more than 27 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.